(Maybe) A Bag of Heuristics is All There Is & A Bag of Heuristics is All You Need

 For example, we could study the dynamics of heuristics learning and composition in real world models, especially heuristics related to turning base models into assistants.
 One guess is that RLHF is sample efficient because it mostly changed how heuristics are composed with each other (and maybe boost existing heuristics to be more active [LW · GW]), which might be a lot easier than learning new heuristics.[7]
 This would build on top of work done on toy models by Hidenori Tanaka’s group, and also maybe the quanta scaling hypothesis.

-I’m currently trying to get into the AI safety field and will also be applying to MATS.
+I’m currently trying to get into AI safety.
 Let me know if you’re interested in chatting more about any of these topics.
-Have a low bar for reaching out.

 This post benefited from the feedback from Jack Zhang, Joe Campbell, Mat Allen, Tim Kostolansky, Veniamin Veselovsky, and woog.
 All errors are my own.